Updated on: 3/6/2019

 The bicyclist has not yet been identified, but he was reportedly transported to Harborview Medical Center in Seattle with serious injuries.
 He was believed to be in critical condition, according to Seattle Fire Department officials.
 Seattle Police officials were investigating the collision, and a drug recognition expert responded to interview the driver of the vehicle.

 According to statements made by police, the driver was not believed to be under the influence of any drugs or alcohol.
-They added that the extent of the accident is likely to cause the intersection to be closed for several hours.
+They added that the extent of the bicycle accident is likely to cause the intersection to be closed for several hours.

 News reports indicated that the bicyclist and vehicle were traveling in the same direction on the same roadway when the accident occurred.
 If this were the case, there are a lot of questions that must be answered in order to determine the legal implications of this particular accident.